 - Brand snobs may patronize you for not buying a real Fender.

 For new and intermediate-level players I can recommend the Squier Classic Vibe series as being the best left handed electric guitars currently available.
-I’ve been playing for over 20 years now and have a Classic Vibe Strat and Tele in my collection that both get regular playtime.
+I’ve been playing for over 20 years now and have a Classic Vibe Strat (now discontinued) and Tele in my collection that both get regular playtime.

 6. Fender Player Stratocaster